 The inclusion of a whammy bridge adds a few more tricks up your sleeve - especially working the frets during mazy guitar solos.
-The DT230 is a great entry level rock machine for all ages and perfect guitar for beginners who like the heavier side of music.
+This Eastcoast Electric DT230 is a great entry-level rock machine for all ages and perfect guitar for beginners who like the heavier side of music.

 Also available in blue quilt here.

 12. Epiphone SG G-400 Worn Cherry